aloisdeniel/aloisdeniel.github.io/_posts/2018-08-03-introducing-figma-to-flutter.md

 I immediately liked the [Figma](http://www.figma.com) designer tool  when I discovered it: runs everywhere, simple, collaborative.

-But I felt in love after studying a little bit more the software architecture behind it.
+But I fell in love after studying a little bit more the software architecture behind it.
 The engineering team is really incredible: the software is based on modern web technologies (WebAssembly!), and as a bonus they offer open API for anyone.

 I started to work on a little tool that converts Figma files to Flutter widgets (Dart code).